 In accordance with The Department for Education we aim to actively promote Fundamental British Values At All Saints, to ensure young people leave school prepared for life in modern Britain.

 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to English law.

 The Key Fundamental British Values our children learn about in school are:

 - tolerance of those of different faiths and beliefs

-All Saints is a diverse school with a high percentage of the school coming from a country outside the UK.
+All Saints is a diverse school with a high percentage of families coming from a country outside of the UK.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
-Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school and the children learn about and where possible visit, places of worship that are important to different faiths.
+Members of different faiths and religions are encouraged to share their knowledge within school and the children visit places of worship that are important to different faiths.

-At All Saints we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
-We will also challenge racism and expect everyone within our community to respect British laws whilst supporting their own culture.
+At All Saints we actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+We also challenge racism, sexism and homophobia and expect everyone within our community to respect the British laws of the land.